 9.2 Legal Action Response.
-CONTRACTOR shall respond in a reasonable manner to legal actions, complaints, charges and allegations related to CONTRACTOR's performance under this AGREEMENT within thirty (30) days of receipt of that legal action, complaint, charge, or allegation, including but not limited to, those legal actions made or actions brought by citizens, citizen groups and public agencies.
+CONTRACTOR shall respond in a reasonable manner to legal actions, complaints, charges and allegations related to CONTRACTOR's performance under the AGREEMENT within thirty (30) days of receipt of that legal action, complaint, charge, or allegation, including, but not limited to, those legal actions filed or brought by citizens, citizen groups and public agencies.
 In the event any legal action is filed against CONTRACTOR, CONTRACTOR shall report, in writing, to AGENCY, within seven (7) days of the legal action filing, complete details of the action, including the nature of the response.
-Any violation of this reporting requirement shall constitute a minor breach.

 9.3 Other Complaints.
-CONTRACTOR shall keep a log of complaints if reasonably practical.
+CONTRACTOR shall keep a log of customer complaints.
 If AGENCY requires activities which result in a rate increase which causes excessive complaints, CONTRACTOR shall be excused from logging complaints relative to those activities for a period of three (3) months from the effective date of the increase, but shall refer complainants to the MANAGER.
-CONTRACTOR shall not be required to keep a log of complaints related to any legal complaint.
+CONTRACTOR shall not be required to keep a log of the filing and/or service of any legal actions.
 If complaints are deemed reasonable, CONTRACTOR shall take whatever action it deems necessary to respond to such complaint.
-Any violation of this Paragraph shall constitute a minor breach.

 SECTION 10.
 FACILITIES

 10.1 Acquisition.
-As reasonably required by AGENCY, CONTRACTOR agrees to acquire and maintain in good repair all FACILITIES, vehicles, and all other equipment necessary to meet its obligations herein, including, but not limited to, administrative offices, as well as buildings and other improvements for storage and maintenance of vehicles and equipment, for the DIVERSION of SOLID WASTE, including yard waste, and for the transfer of WASTE and/or DIVERTIBLE MATERIALS if necessary.
+As reasonably required by AGENCY, CONTRACTOR agrees to acquire and maintain in good repair all FACILITIES, vehicles, and all other equipment necessary to meet its obligations under the AGREEMENT, including, but not limited to, administrative offices, as well as buildings and other improvements for storage and maintenance of vehicles and equipment, for the DIVERSION of SOLID WASTE, including, but not limited to Organics, and for the transfer of SOLID WASTE and/or DIVERTIBLE MATERIALS if necessary.
 CONTRACTOR agrees to promptly remove or have removed any liens or encumbrances that, because of any act or default of CONTRACTOR, its officers, employees, or agents, or of CONTRACTOR's subcontractors or sub-subcontractors, or material suppliers, or equipment owners are filed against any FACILITY.
 CONTRACTOR reserves the right to contest liens prior to their payment.
-Any violation of this Paragraph shall constitute a major breach.

 10.2 Use.
-The FACILITIES may be used for activities unrelated to this AGREEMENT including, but not limited to, other contracts or franchises with other governmental agencies, private agencies, other businesses related to the SOLID WASTE business and businesses unrelated to the SOLID WASTE business, provided that such other uses do not prevent, hamper or delay uses reasonably necessary for performance by CONTRACTOR of its obligations under the AGREEMENT.
-Any violation of this Paragraph shall constitute a major breach.
+The FACILITIES may be used for activities unrelated to the AGREEMENT including, but not limited to, other contracts or franchises with other governmental agencies, private agencies, other businesses related to the SOLID WASTE business and businesses unrelated to the SOLID WASTE business, provided that such other uses do not prevent, hamper or delay uses of the FACILITIES reasonably necessary for performance by CONTRACTOR of its obligations under the AGREEMENT.

 SECTION 11.
 QUALITY OF PERFORMANCE

 CONTRACTOR shall coordinate and schedule in an orderly manner and manage all work done by CONTRACTOR's officers, employees, and subcontractors.
-CONTRACTOR and subcontractors shall perform every act or service under this AGREEMENT in a skillful and competent manner in accordance with the standards of the SOLID WASTE HANDLING SERVICES industries.
+CONTRACTOR and subcontractors shall perform every act or service under the AGREEMENT in a skillful and competent manner in accordance with the standards of the SOLID WASTE HANDLING SERVICES industries.
 All workers and subcontractors shall be skilled in their trades.
 All operators shall be licensed or otherwise qualified as required by law.
-Any such violation shall constitute a minor breach, unless the violation results in personal injury or property damage, or a significant threat of the same, in which case the violation may constitute a major breach.

 SECTION 12.
 CONTRACTOR REPRESENTATIONS AND WARRANTIES